 Just like carbon monoxide, there are many invisible threats to a home owner’s health that often go undetected.
 One in particular is radon, which contributes to poor air quality in the home that can lead to lung cancer.
 What makes the gas so dangerous is that there are not necessarily common variables that contribute to radon.
 Two homes can be within walking distance from one another, yet one may have the fumes and the other may not.
 The EPA (Environmental Protection Agency) speculates over 20,000 Americans die every year from radon poisoning.The only way that radon can be confirmed whether it is present in the home or not is done through various testing over a duration of time.
 Repairs around the home such as proper insulation can reduce radon levels to a safer level.

-Testing for mold in homes is one of the most common inspections that occur in the average day of a home inspector.
-There are many reasons that a mold inspection and testing is reccomended:
+Testing for mold in homes is one of the most common inspections that occur in the average day of a Greenville home inspection company.
+There are many reasons that a mold inspection and testing is recommended: